How Long Does IT Take to Get My MCSE Certification?

 Career and Salary Info

 According to Microsoft, the following positions are among those available to applicants with an MCSE designation.
-They are accompanied by their average salaries, as reported by the U.S. Bureau of Labor Statistics (BLS) in May 2012:
+They are accompanied by their median salaries, as reported by the U.S. Bureau of Labor Statistics (BLS) in May 2014:

-Job opportunities in these fields were projected to experience average to faster-than-average job growth through the 2010-2020 decade, according to the BLS.
-Computer support specialists, for example, could see an 18% growth in new job opportunities, while database administrators could experience the best employment prospects.
-Jobs in this field were forecasted to grow 31% over this 10-year period.
+Job opportunities in these fields were projected to experience average to faster-than-average job growth through the 2014-2024 decade, according to the BLS.
+Computer support specialists, for example, could see an 12% growth in new job opportunities, while database administrators could experience 11% growth over this 10-year period.